ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 # Content
 **docs**- Contains all documentation for the project, including robot architecture, programming flow, assembly instructions, improvement logs, and team information.

-**hardware**- Includes EV3 hardware-related files such as chassis designs, wiring layouts, and parts lists.
+**hardware**- Contains EV3 hardware-related files such as chassis designs, wiring layouts, and parts lists.

-**software**- This folder contains all source code used to program and control the EV3 robot.
+**media**- Contains visual assets such as robot photos, design diagrams, wiring schematics, and video recordings.

+**software**-  Contains all source code for the EV3 robot.
+This includes the main control program developed using LEGO Mindstorms, which manages motor control and sensor input to perform tasks and navigate the environment.

 # Credits